brarian/sFakahany/README.md

 This is the landing page for writer and freelancer Samantah Fakahany.

 ## Summary
-This website displays the range of Samantah's work and allows client's to contact her directly.
+This website displays the range of Samantah's work and allows clients to contact her directly.

 ## Screenshots
 ![landingpage](landing.png)